top of page

 Through Huia’s brother-in-law we were put on to a company called Apollo; they had a new type of pool design they wanted to bring into the country and would build what we wanted on budget – which they did.
 Our stainless steel pool was the first of its type in New Zealand - all others were concrete or tiled.
 Apollo showcased our pool and have now gone on to make numerous others like it around the country.

 Waitaha began with the massive number of 9 club swimmers, and they trained in one lane at Wharenui for a few months.
-We look at the numbers of club swimmers here today and it really blows us away.
+We look at the numbers of club swimmers in the club today and it really blows us away.

 So, after all these years it’s very satisfying to see that our facility has become very much a part of the community and the community that has developed around it.
 It is really humbling to think that something we built has brought so many people together – people whose paths would not have otherwise crossed.
-With regards to staff we’ve had partnerships with Patrick and Ruby, marriages with Matthew and Georgia (plus another future squaddie on the way), many friendships have developed between swimmers and also swimmer parents - it is just so great to see.
+We’ve had partnerships and marriages, many friendships have developed between swimmers and also swimmer parents - it is just so great to see.
 To be an enabler of such life-changing experiences is actually pretty mind blowing.

 bottom of page